Skip to content Skip to footer

 • Businesses

-Non-matrimonial assets are financial assets which were acquired before or after the period you were married.
-Non-matrimonial assets typically include things like inheritances, family businesses and property bought before the marriage or after separation.
-Depending on your circumstances these non-matrimonial assets may or may not form part of the settlement.
+Non-matrimonial assets are financial assets which, for instance, were acquired before you were married or after your separation.
+Non-matrimonial assets typically include things like inheritances, family businesses and property.
+Depending on your circumstances, and each of your assessed needs, these non-matrimonial assets may or may not form part of the settlement.

 How are matrimonial and non-matrimonial assets treated in a divorce?